BeepView/.github/profile/README.md

 # BeepView
-Welcome to Next-Generation School Bus Tracking:  Ensuring Privacy and Legal Compliance
+### Next-Generation School Bus Tracking:  Ensuring Privacy and Legal Compliance

 We're happy to have you here!